michaelthe/puppyjs/website/guide/README.md

-For example Puppy handles a `/register` route  for dynamically registering HTTP responses. **This means that if your app was using a `/register` for registering users, it wouldn't work.** Instead of namespacing the Puppy's specific routes, we chose to have an internal server handle that which automatically chooses a free port in the 65000+ range and saves it in a `.puppy` folder in the current directory.
+For example Puppy handles a `/register` route  for dynamically registering HTTP responses. **This means that if your app was using a `/register` for registering users, it wouldn't work.** Instead of namespacing the Puppy's specific routes, we chose to have an internal server handle that, which automatically chooses a free port in the 65000+ range and saves it in a `.puppy` folder in the current directory.

 `.puppy` folder is used for directory specific settings by Puppy.
 For now it only saves the current internal server port.